Solving equations

 (Perfect) square equations:

-for which, depending on the sign of the real number :- if
+for which, depending on the sign of the real number:

 has no solution;